LAST REVIEWED Nov 16 2021 20 MIN READ

 Discretionary options employers should consider when designing a profit-sharing plan

 Timing of contribution: The easiest and most common time to make a profit-sharing contribution is as a one-time, end-of-year contribution.
-After the year ends, the employer determines the amount, if any, of the profit-sharing contribution.
-The contribution can be put in the plan at any time until the corporate tax filing deadline and be counted as an allocation (and deduction) for the previous plan year.
+After the plan year ends, the employer determines the amount, if any, of the profit-sharing contribution.
+The contribution can be put in the plan at any time until the corporate tax filing deadline (including extensions) and be counted as an allocation (and corporate tax deduction) for the previous plan year.

-Loans and in-service withdrawals: The plan may permit loans and/or in-service withdrawals such as hardships.
+Loans and distributions: The plan may permit loans and/or in-service withdrawals such as hardships.
 The employer should review its philosophy on retirement savings when selecting these options.
-Some employers like to lock down distributions to ensure money is available for retirement, while others think using the retirement savings as an emergency fund is acceptable.
+Some employers like to lock down distributions to ensure money is available for retirement, while others are more flexible.

 Periodic or installment distributions